BYUI-CSE210/final-project-team-02-tetris/README.md

 # cse210-final

 # Tetris
-Tetris is a game where the player completes lines by placing falling colored bricks that have letters' squared shapes.
-When one line is correctly filled, the player wins one point per line.
-If the player misses completely filling a line and the bricks reach the top of the screen, the player loses 1 point.
-If all the points get to 0, the player loses 1 life.
+Tetris is a game where the player completes bricks' lines by placing falling a set of bricks that have letters' squared shapes.
+Each set of bricks has its own color depending on the letter it represents (J, L, I, T, S, Z, or O).

+When one line is completely filled, the wall collapses and any full line disappears.
+The player wins one point for each full line.
+If the player fails to fill a line, they can catch up and fill the next line as soon as possible.
+Otherwise, the blocks pile up until they reach the top of the screen.
+That way, the player loses 1 point.
+If all the points get down to 0, the player loses 1 life.
+The game starts with 3 lives.

 Rules